saucelabs/elemental-next/frontend/docs/updated-tips/65-highlight-elements/java.md

 ---
-title: "How To Visually Verify Your Locators"
+title: 'Java'
+id: '65-highlight-elements-java'
-slug: "65-highlight-elements"
+slug: java/
 number: 65
-publish_date: 2015-11-11
+publish_date: 2014-09-11
+last_update:
+  date: 2023-04-03
 tags:
-  - "guest post"
+  - 'guest post'
-  - "highlight"
+  - 'highlight'
-  - "javascript"
+  - 'javascript'
-  - "locators"
+  - 'locators'
 level: 2
-category: "testing"
+category:
+  - troubleshooting
+language: java
 ---

+# How to Visually Verify Your Locators

+## Intro

-This is a pseudo guest post from Brian Goad.
-I've adapted a blog post of his with permission.
-You can see the original [here](http://swdandruby.wordpress.com/2013/07/19/did-i-select-the-right-element/).
-Brian is a Test Engineer at [Digitalsmiths](http://www.digitalsmiths.com/).
-You can follow him on Twitter at [@bbbco](https://twitter.com/bbbco) and check out his testing blog [here](http://swdandruby.wordpress.com/).
+>This is a pseudo guest post from Brian Goad.
+I've adapted one of his blog posts with his permission.
+You can see the original blog post [here](http://swdandruby.wordpress.com/2013/07/19/did-i-select-the-right-element/).

-## The Problem

 It's likely that you'll run into odd test behavior that makes you question the locators you're using in a test.
 But how do you interrogate your locators to make sure they are doing what you expect?

 ## A Solution

-By leveraging some simple JavaScript and CSS styling, you can highlight a targeted element on the page so you can visually inspect it to make sure it's the one you want.
+By leveraging some simple JavaScript and CSS styling, we can highlight the element on the page that we're targeting.
+This way we can visually inspect it to make sure it is the one that we want.

 Let's take a look at an example.

-## An Example
+## Example

 First let's import our requisite classes (for annotations (e.g., `org.junit.After`, etc.), driving the browser with Selenium (e.g., `org.openqa.selenium.WebDriver`, etc.), and matchers for our assertions (e.g., `org.hamcrest.CoreMatchers`, etc.)) and start our class with some setup and teardown methods.